-- the soil type and soil loading rate (SLR) must be established by a soil morphology evaluation; - o the AES system shall not be permitted for installation and use in IVb soils. - the minimum total absorption area is determined by utilizing the soil loading rates in Table A in Section 2.1 below, which are based on Tables 13 and 14 in the Rules; - a minimum vertical separation distance of 1 foot (ft) is required: - o there must be a minimum of 12 inches (in) of naturally occurring suitable or provisionally suitable soil below grade at the location of the system on the site for the AES to be permitted; and - AES pipe rows in a given bed shall be designed and installed at the same elevation (level to one another); - serial distribution is not allowed; - a Missouri-licensed engineer is required for design if either: - o the SLR is less than or equal to (≤) 0.29 gallons per day per square foot (gpd/ft2); or - o any aspect of the AES (18 in tall 6 in of system sand plus the 12 in diameter pipe) is at grade or above grade.
+- the soil type and soil loading rate (SLR) must be established by a soil morphology evaluation; the AES system shall not be permitted for installation and use in soil group IVb soils. - the minimum total absorption area is determined by utilizing the soil loading rates in Table A in Section 2.1 below, which are based on Tables 13 and 14 in the Rules; - the depth of naturally occurring soil or distance to a limiting layer is measured from the bottom of the 6inch-deep system sand layer.
+See section titled "Separation Distances (Horizontal and Vertical)" on pages 11-12 for details. - a Missouri-licensed engineer is required for design if either: - the SLR is less than or equal to ( $\leq$ ) 0.29 gallons per day per square foot (gpd/ft); or - any aspect of the AES (12 in diameter pipe and 6 in of system sand below) is at grade or above grade.